In March, winter is holding back and spring is pulling forward. Something holds and something pulls inside of us too.

 Articles.
 Lyrics.
 Reviews.
 Interviews.
 Labels for jars of lentils going stale on my kitchen shelf.
 Anything.

 Anyway, fast forward to October 2020.
-I applied for a Master’s degree in Creative Writing through University of Hull Online, which I’ve recently completed (and passed, final grade still TBC – while still working freelance, too.
+I applied for a Master’s degree in Creative Writing through University of Hull Online, which I’ve recently completed (and passed with Merit) while still working freelance.

 It’s never too late to try something new.

 And three years later, here I am again, looking forward to meeting my Arts Emergency mentee for 2023.